IELTS Table & Pie Charts Model Answer

 IELTS Writing Task 1 Future Prediction Model Answer

 By 2030, it is expected that the population of people aged 65 and above will increase by approximately 5.5% in all three countries.
-The percentage is forecast to reach 30.42% in Germany, 26.35% in Canada and 20.35% in the UK.
+The percentage is predicted to reach 30.42% in Germany, 26.35% in Canada and 20.35% in the UK.

 error: Content is protected !!